UWCubeSat/hs2-software-design/docs/DataCollection/DataCollectionApplication.md

 | Name | Args | Description |
 |----------|------|-------------|
 | `RUN_EXPERIMENT` | `expId: U8`, `imageTypeCode: Types.ImageTypes` | Takes an image of each requested type and tags them with the specified experiment ID.
 If the state machine is `RUN_ARMED`, starts immediately; if an experiment is already in flight, queued instead; otherwise rejected with `VALIDATION_ERROR`. |

+Once an experiment is commanded, Data Collection calculates and requests an attitude from ADCS based on the required image types.
+Data Collection then polls the current attitude until the request is satisfied.
+If no attitude can satisfy the requirements at the current position in orbit, a warning is thrown and Data Collection caches the request to keep working through the queue.

 ***